Misadventures in Being an RV Newbie

-It has been just a little over a month that we have owned our new “home.”
-And a month since we picked up our life and drove to Phoenix and while we are still prepping for our first trip in January there are a few things I’ve learned, four to be exact!
+It has been just a little over a month that we've owned our new “home.”
+And a month since we picked up our life and drove to Phoenix and while we are still prepping for our first trip in January there are a few things I've learned, four to be exact!

 Your sales guy is probably not a good driving instructor.

 We had the world’s best sales guy.
 I mean the best.
 He was cool, zen, provided no pressure on the sale, and was way patient.
 He answered a lot of questions, provided a lot of answers, and gave us lots of good tips – way before we committed to buying.
 I have never seen someone in the vehicle sales industry like this.
 He totally rocked.

 As someone who has driven an RV for more than fifteen years, he was a great source of information.
 So I wasn’t worried when my hubby said that Galen was taking us out on a 3-hour crash (sorry) course on driving before we took possession and headed to Arizona, a 12-hour drive that we would be complete newbies on.
 We did drive the RV for a test drive, but we had exactly 30 minutes behind the wheel.